Blueprint Travelers

 Why Is Patagonia a Dedicated Region in South America

 Spanning the south of both Argentina and Chile, this region is unique because it was initially designated as land for the native populations in this area.
-Because it was challenging to traverse, it was not as desirable to western colonizers.
+Because it was challenging to traverse, it was not as desirable to European colonizers.
 However, as time went on, the countries took over the land, splitting it up along the Andes mountain range between Chile and Argentina.
 (There are still disputes over the delineation of land between Chile and Argentina over the ice and glacier fields in Southern Patagonia as well as outstanding indigenous land claims to parts of the region.)

 One strong example of this is in the food preparation in different parts of the region.
 For example, in the Lakes Region of Chile, a local dish and cooking method is the curanto.
 A hole is dug into the ground and burning coals are placed at the bottom.
 Above it, meat, seafood, and vegetables are sandwiched between leaves and the hole is covered with wet sacks to keep in the heat and create a pressure cooker.
 After several hours, the dish is ready!
 You can learn more about the curanto cooking method as well as some other traditional foods, including lamb and seafood, from the distinguished chef, Francis Mallmann, in his “Chef’s Table” episode on Netflix.